-- Options: N/A
+- Options: $0

 - Crypto: $0

 WeBull Review: Account Minimums

-Getting Started with WeBull
+Webull Reviews: Getting Started

 There’s also a desktop client that you can download from the WeBull website.
 Once you download the app and create an account, the next step is funding your account.

 You can fund your WeBull account with an ACH transfer from a U.S.-based bank account or a wire transfer.
 ACH transfers can take a couple of business days to process, but they are usually free.

 Wires are faster than ACH transfers but you’ll often have to pay a fee at your bank to send a wire.
 Plus, WeBull’s clearinghouse charges a $12.50 fee for incoming wire deposits.

 Now you’re ready to trade.
 But, you should probably do some research first.
 Next, this WeBull review will explore research and analysis tools.

 WeBull Review: Research & Analysis Tools

 Simply select the ‘Markets’ tab to get a complete overview of the equity market.
 You can also view the latest data on cryptocurrencies, FOREX, and global markets by switching tabs; although you can’t actually trade these assets on WeBull.

 The ‘Market’ overview provides a wealth of information.
 The intraday charts of the S&P 500, DJIA, and NASDAQ are right at the top of the page.
-Plus, you can easily access a stock screener; most shorted stocks; insider trading data and more.

 Next is the IPO Center, where users can view the latest IPO news.
 Users can also find all the day’s earnings announcements in the Earnings Center.